Policies & Procedures

 In accordance with California State Law (AB 13 and California Labor Code Section 6404.5) smoking is not permitted in any building on campus and prohibited within twenty feet of entryways or windows of buildings.
 Smoking is permitted only in designated areas of the campus.
 Appropriate receptacles are placed in the designated areas.
 Special smoking areas have been identified near each residence hall.
 Smoking is permitted in those areas ONLY.
 Failure to follow this policy will result in disciplinary action up to and including revoking smoking privileges near residence halls.

 In an effort to ensure the safety of students and prevent interruption of study, the Office of Residential Life prohibits solicitation and door-to-door sales.
 Distribution of posters, newsletters, fliers, etc. is prohibited in the residence halls.
-Special exceptions may be granted by the AC or the Director of Residential Lifes for administrative or programmatic purposes.
+Special exceptions may be granted by the AD or the Director of Residential Life for administrative or programmatic purposes.

 Living in a residence hall seems very safe; therefore, students have a tendency to leave their rooms unlocked and valuables unattended.
 The fact of the matter is that nationally the number one crime in residence halls is petty theft.
 Crime is a direct result of opportunity.
 Remember to always lock your room door, carry your keys, and keep valuables locked up or hidden (even when you're just down the hallway or on your way to the bathroom).